Central air not working

 1. 1

-Locate the circuit breaker for your central air system and ensure it has not tripped.
-Reset the breaker if needed.
+Locate the circuit breaker for your central air conditioning unit and make sure it has not been tripped.
+If so, flip the breaker back to the 'on' position.

 2. 2